R-Ross414/compiler-construction-2020/lecture-by-lecture.md

 ... the lectures below are still in **draft** form ...

-- Lecture 5.1:  We explain how the grammar of C-- of the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) works, see [here](bnfc-tutorial-C--.md) for a short version.
+- Lecture 5.1:  We explain how the grammar of C-- of the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) works, see [here](bnfc-tutorial-C--.md) for a short version of the tutorial.

 ...